McMasterRS/lm_reproducible-rs/fair.md

 _Image retrieved from [fosteropenscience.eu](https://www.fosteropenscience.eu/learning/assessing-the-fairness-of-data)_

+Here's what each aspect of FAIR entails when applied to research software:

 1. Findability

     Findability focuses on making research software discoverable both by humans and machines.
 This involves providing metadata and appropriate identifiers for the software, such as Digital Object Identifiers (DOIs) or Persistent Identifiers (PIDs).
 Findable software should have clear and persistent references, making it easier for others to locate and access.